mengrru/mastodon-on-blog/README.md

     loadingText: '加载中(´·ω·｀)',
     loadFailText: '加载失败(╯°Д°）╯︵ /(.□ . \\)',
     rootDOM: 'my-mastodon-widget',
-    staticEmojiDataPath: './test/emoji.json',
     staticStatusesDataPath: './test/statuses.json'
 })
 ```

-Change the value of `instance` to the domain name of your Mastodon instance, change the value of `userId` to your [number id](#get-your-number-id), and at last remove `staticEmojiDataPath` and `staticStatusesDataPath`.
+Change the value of `instance` to the domain name of your Mastodon instance, change the value of `userId` to your [number id](#get-your-number-id), and at last remove `staticStatusesDataPath`.
 Save and refresh your page, and you can see your toots was shown in the widget.

 \*if you get the message `status code: 401`, go to [# Status code: 401](#status-code-401).